oothomas/SSC-MorphVQ/README.md

 # Spatially and Spectrally Consistent MorphVQ

 This repository contains the implementation of the Spatially and Spectrally Consistent MorphVQ model, designed for biological shape matching and automatic landmark aquisition.
-This model leverages unique techniques to maintain consistency in spatial and spectral domains, enhancing the quality and reliability of the shape correspondences produces.
+This model leverages unique techniques to maintain consistency in spatial and spectral domains, enhancing the quality and reliability of the shape correspondences produced.

 ## Prerequisites